Daejee/InvestorConnector/replit.md

 - June 22, 2025.
 Updated industry field label from "Industry Area" to "Industry(담당산업)" in investor form
 - June 22, 2025.
 Added English translations to Korean specialization options in analyst form: Semiconductor/반도체, Defense/방산, Machinery/기계, Shipbuilding/조선
 - June 22, 2025.
 Reordered analyst specialization dropdown to show "Semiconductor / 반도체" at the top of the list
+- June 22, 2025.
+Enhanced analyst specialization to support multiple selections using checkbox interface instead of single dropdown
+- June 22, 2025.
+Updated database schema to store analyst specializations as text array for multi-select functionality
+- June 22, 2025.
+Modified analyst table and detail views to display multiple specializations as comma-separated list
+- June 22, 2025.
+Enhanced search functionality to work with array-based specialization fields
 ```

 ## User Preferences